Circulating Supply vs Total Supply: Beware Dilution Risk in Crypto

 If the circulating supply increases, the market cap doesn’t always follow.
 Let’s say we double the Bitcoin supply to 42 million.
 The market cap might remain the same at $380 billion, but the price of Bitcoin could decrease to $10,000 unless there is 2x the amount of cash injected to retain the current market cap.

-The rule of thumb: Ensure that the project you’ve invested in does not have less than 50% of the supply in circulation.
+One rule of thumb can be to ensure that the project you’ve invested in does not have less than 50% of the supply in circulation.
 While the price might appreciate in the short-term, dilution can slash potential gains over the next few years.

 Conclusion